jpwhite4/xdmod-supremm/8.5/extending.md

 Steps to run the tests:

-1) Generate a json input file by exporting a job record from the MongoDB database in json format The [mongoexport](https://docs.mongodb.com/manual/reference/program/mongoexport/) command can be used to export documents in json format.
+1) Generate a json input file by exporting a job record from the MongoDB database in json format.
+The [mongoexport](https://docs.mongodb.com/manual/reference/program/mongoexport/) command can be used to export documents in json format.

 2) Copy the input file to the `/usr/share/xdmod/etl/js/config/supremm/tests/[RESOURCE]/input` directory where `[RESOURCE]` is the name of the resource with the new mapping file as it appears in `supremm_resources.json`.
 The name of the file should match the document identifier from MongoDB (i.e. the `_id` field).

  For example, if the input file was for job id 8291026 (mongo `_id` = 8291026-1518721536) on the `wopr` resource then the file would be called `/usr/share/xdmod/etl/js/config/supremm/tests/wopr/input/8291026-1518721536.json`

 3) Create the expected output file.
 The easiest way to create the output file is to create an empty json